Angola–Democratic Republic of the Congo relations: Post-Independence

+Political relations

 Since 2003, Angola has regularly conducted mass expulsions of irregular Congolese immigrants.
 In 2012, Human Rights Watch reported upon the "degrading and inhuman treatment", including sexual violence, of Congolese migrants during state-sanctioned expulsions.
 These claims centred on expulsions from the Angolan provinces of Cabinda and Lunda Norte to the Congolese provinces of Kongo Central and Kasaï-Occidental.

 About 30,000 Congolese refugees fleeing from violence in the Kasaï-Central region of the DRC due to the Kamwina Nsapu rebellion that began in August 2016 entered Angola.
 By late 2017, several thousand returned to Congo.
 In October 2018, about 300,000 Congolese fled Angola, many of them in response to violence in the mining town Lucapa; DRC's foreign minister Léonard She Okitundu summoned Angola's ambassador over the expulsion, demanding a “comprehensive investigation to establish who is responsible for these wrongful acts”.

+Angolan President João Lourenço has led mediation efforts between the DRC and Rwanda-backed M23 rebels, organizing peace talks in Luanda.
+Despite diplomatic efforts, border tensions and disputes over the expulsion of illegal Congolese migrants from Angola occasionally strain relations.

+Economic relations

+The DRC and Angola both have vast mineral wealth, including diamonds, cobalt, and oil, leading to cross-border trade and, at times, disputes over resource control.
+Offshore oil disputes have strained relations, with Angola deporting thousands of Congolese migrants working illegally in its mining and diamond sectors.

+Military relations

+In 2025, Angola participated in the Southern African Development Community (SADC) military mission to stabilize eastern DRC against armed groups.
+As M23 rebels advanced in early 2025, SADC announced a phased troop withdrawal.
+Angola has continued diplomatic efforts to resolve the crisis, hosting peace talks between the DRC government and M23 leaders in Luanda.